 Patients leave because of complex processes.

 With all the technology available to us, getting a patient scheduled and seen should be pretty straightforward.
 If it is difficult for a patient to call and make an appointment, get a response, or visit their doctor, they won’t stay.
 Give them different options for scheduling as some people feel more comfortable scheduling online while others would rather schedule in person.

 Utilize a seamless appointment reminder system and ensure your patients don’t have to deal with excess paperwork.
 If your website doesn’t have a patient portal, implement one immediately.
-Patient portals are an excellent way to share and exchange necessary information with patients safely and conveniently.
+Patient portals are an excellent way to safely and conveniently exchange necessary information with patients.
 Ensure it is easy to navigate, give them access to payment and scheduling options and provide them with easy access to critical information such as results and records.

 They forget about you.

 Most practices know the importance of communicating regularly with patients.
 Still, social media and the changing healthcare landscape demand that physicians do more than just send out appointment reminders and birthday notes.